Evaluation of the Trafford Neighbourhood Programme

 - Analogue to Digital: Transitioning from traditional methods to digital solutions.

-- Hospital to Community: Emphasising community-based care to enhance accessibility, prevention, and efficiency.
+- Sickness to prevention: Emphasising community-based care to enhance accessibility, prevention, and efficiency.

-The NHS England policy, "Neighbourhood Health", aims to achieve these pillars through better integration of services among Integrated Care Boards (ICBs), local authorities, and health and care providers.
-This policy is informed by models and innovations highlighted in reports like the Fuller stocktake.
+The NHS England policy, "Neighbourhood Health", aimed to achieve these pillars through better integration of services among Integrated Care Boards (ICBs), local authorities, and health and care providers.
+This policy was informed by models and innovations highlighted in reports like the Fuller stocktake.

 An initial workshop with Trafford colleagues helped our understanding of their Neighbourhood Programme using a process called ‘logic modelling’.

-We are now working on several elements of the Trafford Neighbourhood Programme:
+We then supported several elements of the Trafford Neighbourhood Programme:

 - Continuing development of the Logic Models for each of the four components to look at the short, medium and long-term impacts of each programme.

-- A Rapid Evidence Synthesis of “What factors influence service integration and delivery by integrated neighbourhood teams?’.
-This has been completed and can be found in the downloadable resources below.
+- A Rapid Evidence Synthesis of “What factors influence service integration and delivery by integrated neighbourhood teams?’ was completed and the publication and output can be found in the downloadable resources section below.

 Downloadable Resources